kisonecat/data-bootcamp/week1/README.md

 good your estimate is with confidence intervals.

 This is an excellent first step on your way to becoming a data scientist.

+You've also met a ton of packages, including `numpy` and `scipy` and `scikit-learn` and `matplotlib` and `pandas`.
+In our modern world, "programming" increasingly means being able to understand not only a language, but its whole ecosystem of common packages and the idioms that those packages encourages.